tlc.core.objects.tables.system_tables.timestamp_helper

 classmethod ensure_timezone(data: dict) dict

-Ensures timestamp has timezone information, defaulting to UTC if none provided.
-Also handles parsing string timestamps.
+Ensure the timestamp has timezone information, defaulting to UTC if none provided.

 Parameters:

-data – Input data dictionary
+data – Input data dictionary.

 Returns:

-Validated data dictionary
+Validated data dictionary.

 class tlc.core.objects.tables.system_tables.timestamp_helper.TimestampHelper(debounce_interval: float | None = None, debounce_backoff_threshold: int | None = None, debounce_backoff_multiplier: float | None = None, debounce_backoff_max_level: int | None = None)